apache/servicemix3/samples/loan-broker/README.txt

   bin/servicemix
 in the root dir of this ditribution.

-This example depends on Apache Ode JBI Service Engine which has not been released yet.
+This example depends on Apache ODE JBI Service Engine which has not been released yet.
 You will need to build it yourself (more informations at http://incubator.apache.org/ode/getting-ode.html).
 You will need to copy the Service Engine installer to the install directory of this distribution prior to the following instructions.

-To run this sample, launch the following commands: mvn install jbi:projectDeploy
+To compile this sample, run:
+  mvn install

+It provides the Loan Broker Service Assembly: loan-broker-sa/target/loan-broker-sa-*.zip

+To install and start this sample simply copy the loan-broker-sa/target/loan-broker-sa-*.zip into ServiceMix hotdeploy folder.

 To test this sample, launch the following commands: ant run

+To stop and uninstall this sample, remove the loan-broker-sa-*.zip from the ServiceMix hotdeploy folder.

 For more information on this example please see http://servicemix.apache.org/loan-broker-bpel.html